 The system of ‘pulling’ bags puts the control of the bag in the operator’s hands as it is up to the operator to decide, within the departure plan, when to pull the bag.
 By contrast, the operator must wait for the bag to be ‘pushed’ randomly through the conventional system, having no idea when the bag will arrive or ability to exert control over it.

-The operators can control the batch building in different ways - by time slots according to departure times, by flights or by many other different sorting criteria such as baggage class.
+The operator can control the batch building in different ways - by time slots according to departure times, by flights or by many other different sorting criteria such as baggage class.
 This is up to the operator.

 So how do airports start to implement the batch building concept?
 Well, those airports that are already using an EBS system are well placed to begin to implement batch building.
 Operators can begin to build batches in these repurposed storage areas.